 Wagle leads a translational research program in cancer genomics and cancer precision medicine, with a particular focus on metastatic breast cancer.
-The major goals of his work are to better understand the biology of metastatic breast cancer and to develop new ways to overcome or prevent drug resistance in patients with advanced breast cancer.
-Ultimately, his research aims to develop new therapeutic strategies and to identify characteristics of tumors that might improve clinical decision-making for patients with advanced cancer.
+The major goals of his work are to better understand the biology of cancer and to develop new ways to overcome or prevent drug resistance in patients with advanced cancer.
+Ultimately, his research aims to develop new therapeutic strategies and to identify characteristics of tumors that might improve clinical decision-making for patients.

-He also is the director of Count Me In, a non-profit organization aimed at making it possible for cancer patients anywhere in the United States and Canada to be partners in cancer research.
+Wagle also is the director of Count Me In, a non-profit organization and research initiative aimed at making it possible for cancer patients anywhere in the United States and Canada to be partners in cancer research.
 The program’s first project, The Metastatic Breast Cancer Project (mbcproject.org), is a nationwide patient-driven research initiative that engages patients with advanced breast cancer through social media and seeks to empower them to accelerate cancer research through sharing their samples and clinical information.
 The project’s outreach program, developed in collaboration with advocacy organizations and patients, serves to connect thousands of patients around the U.S. with metastatic breast cancer research, allowing them to participate regardless of where they live.
-Additional projects for patients with angiosarcoma, metastatic prostate cancer, and gastroesophageal cancer have been launched, with several more in development.
-Over the next few years, Count Me In aims to launch projects in every major cancer type as well as pediatric and rare cancers.
+Additional projects for patients with angiosarcoma, metastatic prostate cancer, gastroesophageal cancer, brain tumors, and osteosarcoma were launched between 2017 and 2020.
+In August 2021, Count Me In opened the platform to any patient in the United States or Canada who has ever been diagnosed with cancer.